Isaac roads are undergoing a $40 million works program over two years after 85 per cent of the network was extensively damaged by severe weather.

 Council has awarded the multimillion dollar contract to Epoca Constructions to be delivered through the jointly funded Commonwealth-State NDRRA.

-Proudly funded by the Australia and Queensland Government
+Proudly funded by the Australia and Queensland Governments

 with Isaac Regional Council